ethereumjs/ethereumjs-monorepo/packages/util/README.md

 new Uint8Array(97) // Allocate a Uint8Array with length 97

-Buffer.from('342770c0', 'hex') // Convert a hex string to a Buffer prefixedHexStringToBytes('0x342770c0') // Convert a hex string to a Uint8Array, Util.prefixedHexStringToBytes()
+Buffer.from('342770c0', 'hex') // Convert a hex string to a Buffer hexToBytes('0x342770c0') // Convert a prefixed hex string to a Uint8Array, Util.hexToBytes()

-`0x${myBuffer.toString('hex')}` // Convert a Buffer to a prefixed hex string bytesToPrefixedHexString(myUint8Array) // Convert a Uint8Array to a prefixed hex string
+`0x${myBuffer.toString('hex')}` // Convert a Buffer to a prefixed hex string bytesToHex(myUint8Array) // Convert a Uint8Array to a prefixed hex string

 intToBuffer(9) // Convert an integer to a Buffer, old (removed) intToBytes(9) // Convert an integer to a Uint8Array, Util.intToBytes()